zchee/golang-wiki/GoArm.md

 Operating System: Linux

-The linux/arm64 Go port is not functional yet, but you can run the linux/arm port.
+The linux/arm64 Go port is not functional yet, but you can run the linux/arm port if you add arm64 support to `cmd/dist` with this patch: https://gist.github.com/4ad/c3799da7e486854e6655

 ```
 $ sudo apt-get install gcc-arm-linux-gnueabihf libc6-dev-armhf-cross